wijnandtop/wt.pygardena/README.md

 ```python
 object.get_info()
 ```
-Which retuns a named list or:
+Which retuns a named list, or:
 ```python
 #[attribute] needs to be replaced by the detail name.
 object.get_[attribute].()